Offbeat Art Tour with Moe Gram

 The spoken word poem, SMILE, by Kenya Fashaw, speaks to dealing with daily mental health and masking pain.
 Relating to Nengudi’s work, Masked Taping, the poem voices the liberated feeling of simply being one’s authentic self regardless of outside perceptions.

 Capoeira Demo with Contramestre Grilo Preto & Members of the Colorado Capoeira Community

 Capoeira is an Afro Brazilian martial art created by enslaved Africans in Brazil to rebel against their captors.
 It has been a source of resistance and liberation for over 400 years.

 What is Candomble? with Dr. Rachel Harding

 Learn about the Afro-Brazilian religion, Candomble, with Dr. Rachel Harding.
 Enslaved Africans found spiritual liberation through the religion by superimposing their Yoruba deities onto Catholic saints.

 Rhonda Coleman honors the Orixa deities of Yoruba tradition through movement.
 In this spelling, with an "x", we are referring to the deities from the Candomble religion.

 A discussion around the theme of liberating Black bodies with Kenya Fashaw, Adri Norris, Lady Speech, Tamara Earl, and Dr. Rachel Harding.
 Question are encouraged and can be submitted in the chat on YouTube and Facebook during the livestream.

 What is Untitled?

-Untitled: Creative Fusions is a quarterly collaboration with local artists and creatives to create an evening full of events, performances, experimentation, and one-of-a-kind experiences.
+Untitled: Creative Fusions is a quarterly collaboration with local artists and creatives to create an evening full of events, performances, artmaking, and one-of-a-kind experiences.
 Throughout the night, artists showcase their work while providing a hands-on and engaging atmosphere.